Education Grantees 2026: Capacity-Building of Community Leaders (Philippines)

 The project seeks to strengthen SABGI’s role as a local climate education hub by bringing together community leaders, educators, youth organizers, and other local stakeholders for a series of participatory workshops on climate awareness, ecosystems, and community-based action.

-The first chapter introduces forests as vital ecosystems for biodiversity, climate resilience, and sustainable resource management.
-Participants will learn about the lowland Molave-type forest surrounding SABGI, including its native tree species, limestone terrain, and relationship to wider environmental systems in Negros Oriental.
-Discussions will also introduce the history of global climate action and contemporary environmental challenges, linking local ecological realities to international climate issues and policies.
-The workshop includes a guided tour of SABGI’s botanical collections, conservation areas, renewable energy systems, and agroecological practices, alongside discussions on alternative and community-based economic models that support ecological sustainability and local livelihoods.
+The first workshop started with an introduction to the vision of Siit Arboretum Botanical Garden Inc. (SABGI) as a community-based learning hub for environmental education and climate action.
+The module centres on nearby forest, marine, and mangrove ecosystems and their relationship to local life and future sustainable livelihoods.
+Each chapter corresponds to one whole-day workshop combining presentations, discussions, field visits, and participatory activities.
+The first workshop also focused on forests as vital ecosystems for biodiversity, climate resilience, and sustainable resource management.
+Participants learned about the lowland Molave-type forest surrounding SABGI, including its native tree species, limestone terrain, and relationship to wider environmental systems in Negros Oriental.
+There was also a hybrid talk, led by the SABGI’s chairperson Eric Hanquinet, on the history of global climate action and contemporary environmental challenges, linking local ecological realities to international climate issues and policies.
+The workshop concluded with a zine-making activity facilitated by artist and researcher Ezekiel Sales with a guided tour of SABGI’s botanical collections, conservation areas, renewable energy systems, and agroecological practices, alongside discussions on alternative and community-based economic models that support local livelihoods.